patrickfspring/React-Geomaps/README.md

 order by year, ranking_category

 The resultant output is:
 ranking_category	year	agency_id	points	name	                    city
 creative        	2018	170	    	 786	AlmapBBDO	            Sao Paulo
 effective       	2018	3263	         270	Starcom 	            Chicago
 media           	2018	2124	         317	MediaCom	            London
 creative        	2019	292              403	BBDO    	            New York
 effective       	2019	2030             135	McCann  	            New Delhi
 media           	2019	2163	         202	MediaCom Connections	    Tel Aviv
 effective       	2020	998              139	FP7 McCann	            Dubai
 media           	2020	3262             335	Starcom 	            Chicago

-The React Simple Maps library was chosen to pull in a new library and give a visual representation for the results above.
+The React Simple Maps library was chosen to pull in a new library for this project  and give a visual representation for the results above.

 The following links were referenced for
 1.)
 Basics on how to get started in React